linux-kdevops/kdevops-history/docs/fstests.md

 requirements kdevops also brings the options that fstests offers into Kconfig, and so enables an easy way to configure you fstests test environment.

-# kdevops fstess dedicated workflow
+# kdevops fstests dedicated workflow

 If you are going to test a filesystem you really want to enable a dedicated workflow (`CONFIG_KDEVOPS_WORKFLOW_DEDICATE_FSTESTS=y`) as that allows kdevops